My manuscript is complete! Now what do I do to get it published?

 While the subject of marketing is worth a book all its own, for now, we have the following recommendations:

-- Start local.
+- If you are doing it on your own, start local.
 Try to get press, connect with local events that are relevant, and get exposure!
-Try to set up book signing events.
+Set up book signing events.
 Network in your community.

 - Consider blogging.
 If you’re willing to be consistent, and you have something beneficial to share with your readers on a regular basis, this can eventually bring you traffic—and sales!